Writing Your Book While Keeping Your Authentic Voice: An RTC Book Journey Interview with Leanne Rozell

 A: The part that really surprised me was how invested my team was in getting this book to be the most beautiful version possible.
 I mean, there is nothing that’s halfway done at RTC!

 Built into RTC’s framework is the word “more.”
 More than I would have done.
 More than I would have thought of.
-More of what makes the writing and coaching process go above and beyond—and that I believe took my book to a whole new level.
+More of what makes the book writing and coaching process go above and beyond—and that I believe took my book to a whole new level.

 For instance, I was given two manuscript visions!
 I was only expecting one.
 And both of mine were genius!
 It was hard to pick just one.
 Also, the quality and quantity of the amount of writers and editors that have read over my book far exceeds any other company I researched.
 Another thing that surprised me was that the voice of the book matched my personality.
 It was me talking to the readers!